The 60+ Best Project Management Software To Work Faster In 2023

 10. Jira

-Jira is a bug-tracking and agile project management app that started as a platform primarily used by engineering and remote dedicated development teams.
+Jira is a bug-tracking and agile project management software that started as a platform primarily used by engineering and remote dedicated development teams.
 It’s currently used by a variety of teams all over the world, but it’s an especially useful tool for a software development company, as it has roots remain in issue/bug tracking, agile and test case management spaces.

 Some of the features of Jira include customizable scrum boards, roadmaps to sketch out plans and individual team actions, as well as flexible Kanban boards that help visually manage issues.